Available at home using Skype or Zoom video conferencing.

 If it isn’t, would you like support with that?

 Coaching is not therapy, but it is therapeutic.
 Treating psychological trauma is work in the domain of therapy.
 Working on problems and goals is work in the domain of coaching.
 Working through difficult circumstances and creating change can be in both.

 What are your credentials for coaching?

 My training to this point consists of over 150 days of classroom training over 32 training courses taken over 18 years, plus, what’s even more important than that: lots of experience.
 See more at my profile.

 Coaching isn’t me telling you how to live your life.
 That would be infantilisation, the opposite of what coaching aims to do.
 Coaching supports you being the creative, wise, peaceful influencer in your life so you don’t have to give that role to anyone else.

 Coaching channels your strength, your courage, your wisdom, so you can use your own resources to meet your challenges.
 It’s the old adage difference between giving someone bread every day and them learning how to bake their own.

 Due to people’s working schedules, evenings are actually when I do most of my coaching.

-My work could draw on a variety of sources including practical Psychology, NLP (Neuro-Linguistic Programming), business coaching models, mindful meditation and spiritual understandings such as The Three Principles.
+My work could draw on a variety of sources which includes practical Psychology, NLP, business coaching, meditation and spiritual understandings such as The Three Principles.

 If coaching interests you, even if you are not sure coaching is for you yet, send me an email for an exploratory conversation.